At this place you find a list of shortcodes that display tag clouds, menus or information about tag groups.

 Most of the options can also be set via shortcode parameters or in Gutenberg blocks.
 “Allow HTML in tag description” may be interesting if you use formatted tag descriptions, which is rarely the case.

-If you want to change the appearance of the tags or if you want to style the Shuffle Box, you can find more information here.
+If you prefer to use one of the existing color schemes, you can find more information here.

-The Dynamic Post Filter is mainly configured through shortcode parameters or Gutenberg block options.
-Since entering the template for post output is a bit troublesome in a shortcode parameter, you have the option to compose and test it on this page.
+The Toggle Post Filter and the Dynamic Post Filter are mainly configured through shortcode parameters or Gutenberg block options.
+Since entering the template for post output makes this a bit troublesome, you have the option to compose and test it on this page.

 Please note that the preview is only approximate, as it is not aware of the frontend styling.